 Post-harvest is also a good time to check for drainage and water stress problems that need to be fixed before the next growing season.
 It is also optimum timing for deep ripping because dry soils shatter more readily than damp soils.

 Early harvested varieties such as the Gala group often have excess tree vigour.
 Where there are strongly growing shading branches in the upper tree taking these branches out immediately after harvest will improve light penetration into the lower canopy.
 This will strengthen bud development down there.
 Furthermore, removal of these vigorous branches at this time reduces their export of photosynthates to other parts of the trees, particularly the roots and this will have a calming effect on tree vigour.

 Where there are canopy light penetration problems these are much more easily identified while the trees are in full foliate than in the dormant season.

 In developing orchards, the late summer to autumn period prior to leaf fall is quite a good time for branch training.
 Although branch extension growth should have finished this is the main period for branch thickening.
 Branches trained at this time will set in their new positions quite quickly and fruit set in the following season will be considerably improved.

 APAL’s Future Orchards® project is funded by Horticulture Innovation Australia Limited (HIA)using the apple and pear industry levy funds from growers and funds from the Australian Government.
 AgFirst is a key Future Orchards partner.

 About the author

-John Wilton is a horticultural consultant with AgFirst, New Zealand and can be contacted at firstname.lastname@example.org or +64 6 872 7080.
+John Wilton was a horticultural consultant with AgFirst, New Zealand.